gavinhoward/bc/manuals/development.md

 `configure.sh` with the options he wants. `configure.sh` uses those options and the `Makefile` template ([`Makefile.in`][70]) to generate an actual valid `Makefile`.
 Then `make` can do the rest.

+When using [Rig][230], the build process is the same on both platforms.

 For more information about the build process, see the [Build System][142] section and the [build manual][14].